What is csa?

 Work Share is not limited to field work: many talents are needed on a diversified farm like ours!
 If you are interested, please contact us.

-Our vegetable shares are the backbone of our CSA.
 We offer a full year of local, organic eating from our farm.
-Harvest Season Shares run weekly from early June through most of October (20 weeks).
-The Winter Share has monthly pickups from November through April.
+Harvest Season Shares run weekly from early June through most of October (20-21 weeks).
+The Winter Share has monthly pickups from November through May.

 Harvest Season Vegetable Share